GeorgePaps/ThesisModel/README.md

 - Consumer preferences.
 - The various GDPs.
 - Herfindahl–Hirschman index.
-- New old and total firms in teh market.
+- New old and total firms in tech market.
 - Market shares of firms.
 - Evolution of environmental performance, user quality and efficiency of the products in the market.